briandenicola/integrated-sql-auth-from-aks-demo/README.md

 1. demoapp - This container houses the SQL client application.
 Its an interactive console app at this time.
 1. demoapp-sidecar - This container handles kerberos cache initilization as a Init Container and then handles cache refresh once an hour as a sidecar in the pod

+The side car is required because Kerberos tickets have a lifespan and must be refreshed periodically.
+Traditionally, this was handled by the Operating System that was joined to a LDAP domain (Active Directory for example).
+Since neither nodes in AKS nor containers join any domain in the typical manner, Kerberos ticket generation and refresh has to be handled by the application.
+A side car is just one method to than can use the ticket refresh by invoking `kinit -R` before the ticket cache has expired.
+This [article](https://cloud.redhat.com/blog/kerberos-sidecar-container) goes into deeper depth on this pattern.

 All containers use /tmp as a shared volume.
-The Kerberos cache ticket is written to /tmp/krb5cc_0
+The Kerberos cache ticket is written to /tmp/krb5cc_0, which is the default location.
+The application code does not require any special configuration to read the cache when it opens a connection to SQL Server.
+Modifiying [Enivronment Variables](https://web.mit.edu/kerberos/krb5-1.12/doc/admin/env_variables.html) can be used to influence where the cache is stored.

+`export KRB5_TRACE=/dev/stdout kinit` can be used to display detailed debug traces to help troubleshoot any possible issues.

 This demo also utilizes Azure Key Vault and an Azure Managed Identity to store the encrypted [keytab](https://web.mit.edu/kerberos/krb5-1.12/doc/basic/keytab_def.html) file.
 The [Azure Key Vault CSI driver](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) is used to securely mount the keytab file in the sidecar at /etc/keytabs/svc-app01-keytab. _This is optional_